We know we can't change the world alone.

 As we continue to navigate through the COVID-19 pandemic and issues facing our global community, YMCA Peace Week takes on new meaning, illustrating how the ongoing work of building peace needs to continue now more than ever.
 COVID-19 and the urgent calls for action for diversity, social inclusion, and equity are challenging us, as individuals, communities and country, to consider where we've been and where we want to go.

-More information will be shared about our 2023 YMCA Peace Medals and Annual Breakfast in Spring 2023.
+More information about our 2023 YMCA Peace Medals and Annual Breakfast in Spring 2023 can be found here:

 Developing leaders.
 Advancing peace.